News

 42

-Pavel Muravyev about 11 years ago
+Pavel Muravyev over 11 years ago

 People acting defensively / lashing out in response: please consider what you're doing.
 Even against the backdrop of current events, the email was a relatively harmless prank by most standards.
 Perhaps MIT can learn from this and send out a pamphlet on detecting fake emails in the future so that everyone will be easily able to recognize them from now on.